openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

    will not be reconciled by the resource owning operator.
-2. Updating tags of individual resources is not supported and any tag present in `.status.platformStatus.azure.resourceTags` of `infrastructure.config.openshift.io/v1` resource will result in addding tags to all Openshift managed Azure resources.
+2. Updating tags of individual resources is not supported and any tag present in `.status.platformStatus.azure.resourceTags` of `infrastructure.config.openshift.io/v1` resource will result in adding tags to all Openshift managed Azure resources.

 ### Risks and Mitigations